Campbell Stuart: Second World War

 With the outbreak of the Second World War, Stuart was appointed Director of Propaganda in Enemy Countries.
-He recruited to his section Ray Shaw of The Times to be his deputy, Sir Dallas Brooks and Noel Coward before leaving his post in 1940.
+He recruited to his section Ray Shaw of The Times to be his deputy, Sir Dallas Brooks and Noël Coward before leaving his post in 1940.

 Honours

 He was appointed Knight Commander of the Order of the British Empire in the 1918 New Year Honours and Knight Grand Cross of the Order of St Michael and St George in 1939.
 Stuart was the Honorary Vice-President of the Champlain Society from 1964 until his death in 1972.